-The resident begins the day by 8:30am, and opportunity for additional direct supervision or check in for the day is available in the mornings before patient appointments.
+At the Strongsville Family Health Center, the resident begins the day by 8:30am, and opportunity for additional direct supervision or check in for the day is available in the mornings before patient appointments.
 The typical day for patient care is 9am to 5pm and includes new patient evaluations and follow up therapy appointments.
 Supervision is planned from 12pm-1pm, and packed lunch is recommended.
 Additional activities within the day may include multi-disciplinary meetings and case coordination (such as with psychiatry, primary care physicians, social work), and parenting groups are periodically an added component during the year.

-Dr. Lee Location: Avon Pointe
+Supervisor: Dr. Hahn

+Location: Strongsville FHC

-The resident should expect to be at Avon Pointe by 8:30am.
+At Avon Pointe, the resident should expect to be at Avon Pointe by 8:30am.
 9-11am will be reserved for pediatric consults and new patient evaluations.
 Supervision will take place during a lunch break between 11:30am-1pm with time for individual and group supervision with Beka Bryson, LISW and Dr. Lee.
 (Resident should generally plan to pack a lunch).
 Follow up patients will be scheduled on an hourly basis in the afternoon.
 Groups will be scheduled between 5-6:30pm (3-4 groups throughout the year.
 There is opportunity to plan and participate in anxiety coping groups and social skills groups.)